Stopping Times of Boundaries: Relaxation and Continuity: Application to neural stopping boundaries

 Finally, the value of the optimal stopping problem is computed using the strict stopping rule $\tau_{g^{\varepsilon,\gamma}}$ instead of $\mu^{\varepsilon}_{g^{\varepsilon,\gamma}}$.
 The method is summarized in \cref{alg:NOSB}.
 For further details, see Appendix C in \cite{ReppenSonerTissotFB}.
 The goal of this section is to show that $ v(\tau_{g^{\varepsilon,\gamma}})$ can be made arbitrarily close to the optimal value $ v^{\diamond} $ when $\varepsilon, \gamma$ are small enough.

-\begin{remark} When computing the value associated to the trained stopping rule, say $\tau_{g}$, an additional inaccuracy comes naturally from the Monte Carlo simulations; see step III in \cref{alg:NOSB}.
-We nevertheless have a clear control of this error.
+\begin{remark} When computing the value associated to the trained stopping rule, say $\tau_{g}$, an additional inaccuracy comes from the Monte Carlo simulations of the process; see step III in \cref{alg:NOSB}.
+There is nevertheless a clear control of this error.
 Indeed, it is classical that

 when the random reward $\varphi(\tau_{g},X_{\tau_{g}})$ is square integrable.
 Under Assumption \ref{asm:absCont}, this is indeed the case (see also the proof of \cref{lem:TV}). \end{remark}

 \begin{remark} In \cite{ReppenSonerTissotFB}, a two-sided fuzzy region is considered, namely $ \{ x\in \calX \ : \ |d(t,x;f)| < \varepsilon \},$ where $d(t,\cdot;f)$ is the \textit{signed distance function} to $\partial \frakS_t(f)$.
 Although the two representations are equivalent, one-sided fuzzy regions are more practical towards a convergence analysis. \end{remark}